-Smart meters are becoming more common across Australia.
-In fact, you may already have one installed in your home.
+Smart meters have become the default for new meters being installed Australia-wide, and you may already have one in your home.

-This guide will take you through everything you need to know.
+This guide will take you through all you need to know about smart meters, including:

 What is a smart meter?